shalim008/CLI-Basic-Commands/Git.md

 ### Follow these steps to commit project changes to Github
-git add -A = Add everything from working directory to stage.
+git add -A or git add .

-git commit -m "Comment here.." = Commit code from Stage to Server.
+git commit -m "Comment here.."

 git pull origin master